Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 For more extensive documentation on the Azure Monitor service, see the [Azure Monitor documentation][product_docs] on docs.microsoft.com.

-For detailed overview of Opentelemetry, visit their [overview](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md) page.
+For detailed overview of OpenTelemetry, visit their [overview](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md) page.

 ## Contributing